joelagnel/adeb/BCC.md

 Common Issues
 -------------
+Here are some common issues you may face when running different BCC tools.

 * Issue 1: Headers are missing on the target device.

 Symptom: This will usually result in an error like the following: